Silentmussle913/SwimCore/README.md

 - **Discord Communicator**: Our discord integration is now included in SwimCore publicly.
 This can be used for linking discord accounts to players in your database and talking to the server with your bots back and forth.
 - **Database Tables**: Contains basic tables for storing player history, settings, punishments, and ranks.
 - **Punishment Commands**: Muting and banning commands are included, but without advanced features like alternate account tracking via client data collection.

+## In Progress

+- Bots with behaviors and pathing.
+Right now just have a basic follow bot with an editable inventory.
+- Replay system (needs animations and some bug fixes for armor) + support for other actors and database serialization + performance profiling.

 ## TODO